 Fresh Green Bean Casserole from Scratch

-1 teaspoon dry thyme (dry marjoram also works really well)
+- 1 tsp. dry thyme dry marjoram also works well

 Making the Mushroom Cream Sauce